tomasklaen/uosc/README.md

 #### `menu`

-Toggles menu.
-Menu is empty by default and won't show up when this is pressed.
+Toggles default menu.
 Read [Menu](#menu-1) section below to find out how to fill it up with items you want there.

+Note: there's also a `menu-blurred` command that opens a menu without pre-selecting the 1st item, suitable for commands triggered with a mouse, such as control bar buttons.

 #### `subtitles`, `audio`, `video`